Belarusian expats targeted by Georgia’s immigration crackdown

 Four Belarusian men and one woman were placed in a temporary detention center in the first quarter of 2026, according to the police data.

-Georgia, a visa-free country for Belarusians, is home to about 12,000 Belarusians, who fled their country for fear of politically-motivated reprisals after the 2020 disputed presidential election, but their number keeps shrinking.
+Georgia, a visa-free country for Belarusians, is home to about 12,000 Belarusians, many of whom fled their country for fear of politically-motivated reprisals after the 2020 disputed presidential election, but their number keeps shrinking.
 Over the past seven years, Tbilisi has not granted asylum to a single Belarusian applicant.

 Belarusian rights advocate Kiślak appeals second asylum denial in Georgia